-SMART (Simple Modular Architecture Research Tool) is based on the principle that proteins are modular in nature, i.e. they contain functional modules (or domains) that are detectable because they are conserved between species.
-SMART allows the identification of protein domains and the analysis of domain architectures.
-More than 500 domain families found in signaling, extra-cellular and chromatin-associated proteins are detectable.
-These domains are extensively annotated with respect to phylogenic distributions, functional class, TERTIARY STRUCTURES and functionally important residues.
+SMART (Simple Modular Architecture Research Tool) allows the identification and annotation of genetically mobile domains and the analysis of domain architectures.
+More than 500 domain families found in signalling, extracellular and chromatin-associated proteins are detectable.
+These domains are extensively annotated with respect to phyletic distributions, functional class, tertiary structures and functionally important residues.
+Each domain found in a non-redundant protein database as well as search parameters and taxonomic information are stored in a relational database system.
+User interfaces to the database allow searches for proteins containing specific combinations of domains in defined taxa.
+[From Overview]

-- Click on the blue "SMART M5ODE:" under "Normal mode" - Type "P26367" in the "Sequence ID or ACC" window - Click on "Sequence SMART"
+- Click on the blue "SMART MODE:" under "Normal mode" - Type "P26367" in the "Sequence ID or ACC" window - Click on "Sequence SMART"